platformatic/platformatic/docs/guides/deployment/advanced-fly-io-deployment.md

 ## Adding `sqlite` for debugging

-With a combination of Docker and Fly.io, you can create an easy way to debug your sqlite aplication without stopping your application or exporting the data.
+With a combination of Docker and Fly.io, you can create an easy way to debug your sqlite application without stopping your application or exporting the data.
 At the end of this guide, you will be able to run `fly ssh console -C db-cli` to be dropped into your remote database.